mohammednazim007/Fix-JS-Problems/README.md

 4. docker build -t create-name . // To create a new docker image with a specific name

+5. docker build -t create-name:v1 . //

-5. docker run -p 8080:8080 image-name // To run a docker image in a container
+6. docker run -p 8080:8080 image-name // To run a docker image in a container

-6. docker run -it 4d722a10e4b3 // To run a docker image in an interactive terminal
+7. docker run -it 4d722a10e4b3 // To run a docker image in an interactive terminal

-7. docker container stop 6412c863db20 // To stop a running docker container
+8. docker container stop 6412c863db20 // To stop a running docker container

-8. docker container start 6412c863db20 // To start a stopped docker container
+9. docker container start 6412c863db20 // To start a stopped docker container

-9. docker rmi image-name // To remove a docker image
+10. docker rmi image-name // To remove a docker image

-10. docker rm container-id // To remove a docker container
+11. docker rm container-id // To remove a docker container

-11. docker image ls // To list all the docker images
+12. docker image ls // To list all the docker images

-12. docker container ls // To list all the docker containers
+13. docker container ls // To list all the docker containers

-13. docker container ls -a // To list all the docker containers including stopped ones
+14. docker container ls -a // To list all the docker containers including stopped ones